 The Data Sources page lets you create, edit, and delete JDBC data sources.
 Before you can use a database in a ColdFusion application, you register the data source in the ColdFusion Administrator.
-For more information, see Data Source Management for ColdFusion.
+For more information, see "Data Source Management" on page 69.